gradle/gradle/subprojects/docs/src/docs/release/notes.md

     project.myProperty = 'some value'
     assert myProperty == 'some value'

-This behaviour has been deprecated since Gradle 1.?? and is now an error.
+This behavior has been deprecated for 2 years of Gradle releases and is now an error.
 Instead, you should either use the `ext` namespace or use a local variable:

     def myProperty = 'some value'
     assert myProperty == 'some value'